Cisco ASA: History

-Features
+In 2018, a flaw in a WebVPN feature (CVE-2018-0101) which allowed for remote code execution was patched.

-The 5506W-X has a WiFi point included.
+In 2025, a spike in traffic scanning for Cisco ASA devices was found by security experts who suggested that a vulnerability may be known by hackers.
+A week later, nearly 50,000 devices were announced to be affected by two more flaws allowing for remote code execution and access to restricted VPN endpoints was disclosed.
+Tracked as CVE-2025-20333 and CVE-2025-20362, the vulnerabilities were being actively exploited at the time of their disclosure.
+Cisco shared that there was no fix available for the two vulnerabilities at the time.
+In response, the United States of America's Cybersecurity and Infrastructure Security Agency directed federal agencies to identify any compromised units.
+The United Kingdom's National Cyber Security Centre also posted a warning informing businesses and the wider public about the issue.

 Architecture

 The ASA software is based on Linux.
 It runs a single Executable and Linkable Format program called lina.
 This schedules processes internally rather than using the Linux facilities.
 In the boot sequence a boot loader called ROMMON (ROM monitor) starts, loads a Linux kernel, which then loads the lina_monitor, which then loads lina.
 The ROMMON also has a command line that can be used to load or select other software images and configurations.
 The names of firmware files includes a version indicator, -smp means it is for a symmetrical multiprocessor (and 64 bit architecture), and different parts also indicate if 3DES or AES is supported or not.

 The ASA software has a similar interface to the Cisco IOS software on routers.
 There is a command line interface (CLI) that can be used to query operate or configure the device.
 In config mode the configuration statements are entered.
 The configuration is initially in memory as a running-config but would normally be saved to flash memory.